jwillage/Basketball/Duncan Gasol/Pausol.md

 It's been an emotional summer for the Spurs as they bid goodbye to the man who was an embodiment of the organization for nearly two decades.
-While there's no replacing what Tim Duncan brought every night for the Spurs, their front office did it's job as the team transitions to a new look front court.
-Here we'll take a look at what the team loses and gains going into next season, and some options to make the most of the situation.
+While there's no replacing what Tim Duncan brought every night for the Spurs, their front office did its job as the team transitions to a new look front court.
+Here we'll explore what the team loses and gains going into next season, and some options to make the most of the situation.

-When I initially pulled the data[^1], I thought there had been made a mistake.
-I had every shot taken by every player last season, 207,895 attempts in all.
+When I initially pulled the data[^1], I thought there had been a mistake.
+The data contains every shot taken by every player last season: 207,895 attempts in all.
 James Harden led all players with 1,617.
-Steph Curry was next with1,598.
+Steph Curry was next with 1,598.
 But for Duncan, there were only 441 shots.
-That couldn’t be right.
-But it was.
+I thought that couldn’t be right, but it was.
 Tim played 61 regular season games, and averaged 7.2 FGA/game.
 He indeed had just 441 shot attempts last season.
 Here’s Duncan’s shot chart over the entire regular season (note: 1 shot from behind half-court omitted).

 ![](figure/duncan-shot-chart-1.png)